Topics included in this article:

 Recent Sightings

-Now, if you go into Investigations -> Faces, you'll be able to manage the Face Profiles that are saved for your organization.
+If you go into Investigations -> Faces, you'll be able to manage the Face Profiles that are saved for your organization.

-The recent sightings tab will show you a timeline of thumbnails for all the faces that were recently seen by any camera with a People License enabled.
-If a face is unidentified, in other words not recognizes by the system, it will be named 'Unnamed'.
-If you already have started training your model and have a few face profile built up, those faces might named.
+The recent sightings tab in this section will show you a timeline of thumbnails for all the faces that were recently seen by any camera with a People License enabled.
+In this section, you can also utilize the search filters to assist with investigations.

 Face Details